OpenCilk/www.opencilk.org/src/contribute.md

 - [Productivity tools](https://github.com/OpenCilk/productivity-tools): Code for Cilksan, Cilkscale, and other tools lives here.

 In addition to developing the OpenCilk codebase, we need your help extending existing code libraries to run in parallel with OpenCilk.
 Notable opportunities include the C++ Standard Template Library (STL) and the [GraphBLAS](https://graphblas.org/) Graph Linear Algebra API.
 Also improving the productivity tools.

-## Scripting
-Writing scripts to automate release testing.

-## Documenting
-Are you doing something with performance engineering that you want people to hear about?
-Are you writing how-tos or tutorials to help students with OpenCilk?
-We would love to hear!
-Have you prepared a presentation, video, or other educational materials about OpenCilk?
-Let us know!
-If you’re unsure where to start or how your skills fit in, [reach out](https://github.com/OpenCilk/opencilk-project/discussions)!

-## Educating
-Are you teaching with OpenCilk?
-We welcome your contributions in this area.

-## Forums
-Ask or answer questions on the OpenCilk forums.

 ## Postdoc Positions